 |Only one submission method per performance category allowed||For the Quality performance category, individual eligible clinicians could submit a single measure via multiple collection types (eCQMs, MIPS CQMs, QCDR measures, Medicare Part B Claims measures) and be scored only on the data submission with the greatest number of measure achievement points.

 Groups have the option to submit data for the Quality performance category via multiple applicable collection types.
-However, it is not specified yet if they can do so for each measure like the individual clinicians can.

 This flexibility is not applicable to the groups that utilize CMS Web Interface.